luckey-tyagi-2025/web-prime/README.md

 # web-prime
-this is demo for GitHub
+this is demo for GitHub.
+first paraha